 TMJ Treatment Near You

 Have you heard of TMJ before?
-Commonly, we refer to “TMJ syndrome” as temporomandibular joint disorder.
+Commonly, we refer to “TMJ syndrome” as a temporomandibular joint disorder.
 The temporomandibular joint is a hinge connecting your jaw and skull.
 When the TMJ joint is inflamed, it can lead to severe pain.
-We will discuss the common symptoms of TMJ syndrome in Grande Prairie, AB below.
+We will discuss the common symptoms of TMJ syndrome below.

-What are The Signs and Symptoms of TMJ Syndrome Near You?
+What are The Signs and Symptoms of TMJ Syndrome?